tyconsulting/blog.tyang.github.io/_posts/2014-04-21-experience-migrating-hyper-v-clusters-using-system-center-orchestrator-2012.md

 <strong><span style="color: #ff0000;">Note:</span></strong> I have removed all the email activities from the runbooks exports from the links above.

-Just another quick note about the runbooks – When I created these runbooks, I created a folder called “HYPER-WEE”, as a joke.
+Just another quick note about the runbooks – When I created these runbooks, I created a folder called "HYPER-WEE", as a joke.
 After all the runbooks were finalised, I realised it’s too hard to rename this folder because it’s hardcoded in each Invoke Runbook activity:

 <a href="http://blog.tyang.org/wp-content/uploads/2014/04/image30.png"><img style="display: inline; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2014/04/image_thumb30.png" alt="image" width="450" height="313" border="0" /></a>